Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Introduction

 In contrast, a comparatively limited investment has been made in scaling the amount of computation used during inference.
-Larger models do require more inference compute than smaller ones, and prompting techniques like chain-of-thought \cite{wei2023chainofthought} can increase answer quality at the cost of longer (and therefore more computationally expensive) outputs.
+Larger models do require more inference compute than smaller ones, and prompting techniques like chain-of-thought \citep{wei2023chainofthought} can increase answer quality at the cost of longer (and therefore more computationally expensive) outputs.
 However, when interacting with LLMs, users and developers often restrict models to making only one attempt when solving a problem.

-In this work, we investigate repeated sampling (depicted in Figure~\ref{fig:banner}) as an alternative axis for scaling inference compute to improve LLM reasoning performance.
+In this work, we explore repeated sampling (Figure~\ref{fig:banner}) as a simple approach to scaling inference compute in order to improve reasoning performance.
+Existing work provides encouraging examples that repeated sampling can be beneficial in math, coding, and puzzle-solving settings \citep{wang2023selfconsistency, rozière2023codellamaopenfoundation, arc_gpt4o}.
+Notably, AlphaCode \citep{Li_2022}, a state-of-the-art system for competitive programming, finds that performance continues to improve with a million samples per problem.
+Our goal is to systematically characterize these benefits across a range of tasks, models, and sample budgets.

 The effectiveness of repeated sampling is determined by two key properties: